KarMiles/kingdom-for-a-word/README.md

 5. In Git Bash change working directory to the desired destination for the clone,
 6. Type "git clone", paste URL for SSH method from the clipboard (in this project: git clone git&#8203;@github.com:KarMiles/kingdom-for-a-word.git) and press Enter.

+# Testing

+# Bugs and changes to original desing
+During realisation of the project the following obstacles were met and changes to original design introduced:
+* Reference to a variable currentRandomWord didn't work, despite testing via console.log(currentRandomWord) showing appropriate value.
+Problem was in dot notation.
+Changing to traditional bracket [] notation solved the problem.
 # Credits
 ## Code
 n/a